programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

     return line_fig_ukr, line_fig_rus
 ```

-Code explanation: In the backend, the core concepts are *callback decorator* and *callback function*.
-In the above code, `@app.callback`, the callback decorator, defines which output variables and input variables are included in a user interaction.
-For example, remember that when you code the frontend, you name the line graph for Ukraine as 'line-graph-ukr'.
-Now you refer this name in one of the Output variables.
-The parameter 'figure' specifies which property of the referred component is updated when needed.

 The callback function, `update_output()`, defines how the interaction occurs: The two line graphs are updated whenever the start date or the end date in the date-range selector is changed by a user.
 This is called *reactive programming*, similar to [the server logic used in R Shiny](https://programminghistorian.org/en/lessons/shiny-leaflet-newspaper-map-tutorial#shiny-and-reactive-programming).
 The callback functions determine the dynamic nature of the created dashboard.
 More detailed explanations are provided as comments in the above code.
 Note that the two returned objects (`line_fig_ukr` and `line_fig_rus`) should be ordered in the same way as how the output variables are ordered in the callback decorator (i.e., Ukraine's line graph goes first).

 ### Testing the Dashboard

+Now you can add the following line to actually see and test the created dashboard.

 ```
 app.run_server(debug=True)
 ```

-Code explanation: Now you can add the above line to actually see and test the created dashboard.
 It is recommended to turn on the debug mode so that any errors can be looked into when needed.

 You need to put all the code you have written so far into a single `.py` file and name it such as `app.py`.
 The complete code [is provided here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/app.py) for convenience.

-In command line, execute `$python app.py`.
+In the command line, execute `$python app.py`.
 Then, a server address will appear, and you will need to copy and paste this address into a web browser to launch the dashboard.
 Do not close the command line program when the server is running.

-When you are done, in command line, press `ctrl`+`c` on keyboard to stop the server.
-In Jupyter Notebook, you can also choose to review the dashboard as a cell output (again, please refer to [the notebook version of the code](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/interactive-data-visualization-dashboard.ipynb)).
+When you are done, in the command line, press `ctrl`+`c` on keyboard to stop the server.

+In a Jupyter Notebook, you can also choose to review the dashboard as a cell output (again, please refer to [the notebook version of the code](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/interactive-data-visualization-dashboard.ipynb)).

+{% include figure.html filename="en-or-interactive-data-visualization-dashboard-01.png" alt="A screenshot showing what the RQ1 dashboard looks like.
+There are two line graphs: one shows how media attention to Ukraine-related words in TV stations changes over time; the other shows the same but for Russia-related words" caption="Screenshot of the RQ1 dashboard." %}

 ### Deploying the Dashboard
 After the dashboard code is ready, in most cases, it is desirable to share your dashboards with the public using a URL.
 This means that you need to deploy your dashboard as a web application.
 In this section, you will achieve this goal by using a free service that allows us to host a dynamic web application: the free-tier web service provided by [Render](https://render.com/docs/web-services).
 In Render's free plan, the [RAM](https://en.wikipedia.org/wiki/Random-access_memory) limit is 512 MB at the time of writing.
 Our demo app takes about 90 MB, so the allocated RAM should be sufficient.[^13]